 --A scene from Lullwater Park on Emory's Campus

-Read below about the following resources with which Emory Sociology has special connections.
+Read below about the additional resources found beyond departments.
 Click on a given entry to access information about that particular resource:

-- Formed alongside an ongoing initiative in Emory College of Arts & Sciences regarding Digital Studies & New Media
+- ECDS was formed alongside an ongoing initiative in Emory College of Arts & Sciences regarding Digital Studies & New Media.

-- ECDS works with faculty and students alike in designing a wide variety of digital projects -- including Dr. Roberto Franzosi and his project on Lynchings in Georgia (1875-1930)
+- ECDS works with faculty and students alike in designing a wide variety of digital projects -- including with Dr. Roberto Franzosi and his project on Lynchings in Georgia (1875-1930).

-- ECDS has also benefited our graduate student by way of pre-doctoral fellowships and part-time work
+- ECDS has also benefited our graduate students by way of pre-doctoral fellowships and part-time work.

 Read more about ECDS here.

-- Directed by Dr. Paul Wolpe, a sociologist and Associated Faculty of Emory Sociology
+- ECE is directed by Dr. Paul Wolpe, a sociologist and Associated Faculty of Emory Sociology.

-- Its Senior Faculty Fellows include Dr. Ellen Idler, an Emory Sociology professor, and Dr. Richard Levinson and Dr. Wesley Longhofer, two associated faculty in Emory Sociology
+- Its Senior Faculty Fellows include Dr. Ellen Idler, an Emory Sociology professor, and Dr. Wesley Longhofer, an associated faculty in Emory Sociology.

 Read more about the Center for Ethics here.

-- A student group for those who are first in their family to attend college, as well as those from low-income families
+- FLIP is a student group for those who are first in their family to attend college, as well as those from low-income families.

-- Dr. Timothy Dowd is the newly appointed faculty advisor for FLIP -- an Emory Sociology professor and a first-generation student himself
+- Dr. Timothy Dowd is the faculty advisor for FLIP -- an Emory Sociology professor and a first-generation student himself.

-- Founded by Dr. Kathryn Yount, Emory Sociology professor, Rolling School of Public Health professor, and Asa Candler Griggs Chair of Global Health
+- GROW! was founded by Dr. Kathryn Yount, Emory Sociology professor, Rollins School of Public Health professor, and Asa Candler Griggs Chair of Global Health.

 Read more about GROW! here.